Chapter 1 - Fresh Air

 “I think you want to keep me here as long as possible.”
 He winks at Theresa.
 She shakes her head at him as we reach the elevator lobby.
 “Must be this sexy hospital gown driving you girls crazy,” he says, stretching it out in front of his chest.
 I stifle my laughter.

 I push the button and we wait quietly.
-I look back to him and smile politely, and he raises his eyebrows suggestively with a flirtatious smile.
+I look back at him and smile.
+He raises his eyebrows suggestively.
 I try not to roll my eyes.

-Theresa gets a page.
+Suddenly, Theresa gets a page.
 “It’s a code.
 I’ll meet you up there.”
 She starts to run off.
 “Fourth floor to the right!” she yells as she hurries away.
-She must read minds too.
+She must read minds, too.

+The elevator arrives.
 I push the bed inside and press the button for our floor.
 He laces his fingers behind his head and lays back against his pillow, looking up at me.
-“So what’s your first name, Ms. Brennan?
+“So, what’s your first name, Ms. Brennan?
 Mrs. Brennan?”

 “Miss.
 It’s Sabine.”

-“Sabine,” he repeats in a growly voice.
-He rolls to his side and props up a knee under his blanket, looking up at me directly.
-“Are you Italian?”
+"Sabine,” he repeats with a growl.
+He rolls to his side and props up a knee under his blanket.
+He appraises me with his eyes, and asks, “Are you Italian?
+You don’t look Italian.”

-“My grandmother was.
+“My great-grandmother was.
 You can thank her for the name.
 Yours is Neil, right?”

 “Yeah.
 My friends call me Ziggy.
 You can call me Ziggy if you want.”